aicenter/Ridesharing_DARP_instances/README.md

+# Large-scale Ridesharing DARP Instances Based on Real Travel Demand

-This repository presents a set of large-scale DARP instances based on real demand as well a the code needed to replicate the process or generate more instances.
-Additionally, the repository contains the results of two solution methods: Insertion Heuristic and the optimal Vehicle-group Assignment method.
+This repository presents the code for generating a set of large-scale DARP instances based on real demand.
+The instances and results of two solution methods, Insertion Heuristic and the optimal Vehicle-group Assignment method, are linked below.
 When using the instances or the code, please cite the following [paper](https://arxiv.org/abs/2305.18859):

 [1] D. Fiedler and J. Mrkos, “Large-scale Ridesharing DARP Instances Based on Real Travel Demand.” arXiv, May 30, 2023. doi: 10.48550/arXiv.2305.18859.